lucasbecker-dev/odin-recipes/README.md

 # odin-recipes

 First submission for the Odin Project.
+This project will demonstrate knowledge of HTML, git, and GitHub.